mabuchilab/NiceLib/docs/wrapping.rst

     always tried.
 Sometimes you may want to specify one library-wide prefix and a different per-object prefix, as done in the above example.

-_ret_wrap
+ret_wrap
     A function or `str` specifying a wrapper function to handle the return values of each library function.
 By default, the return value will be appended to the end of the Python return values.
-The wrapper function takes the C function's return value (often an error/success code) as its only argument.
+The wrapper function takes the C function's return value (often an error/success code) as its first argument (see below for other optional args it may take).
 If the wrapper returns a non-None value, it will be appended to the wrapped function's return values.

     If you define function `_ret_foo()` in your subclass, you may refer to it by using the string `'foo'`.
 This works for any function whose name starts with ``_ret_`` that is defined in